miguelbeca/MedicareCharges/README.md

 # Introduction

-The purpose of this repository is to both store and demonstrate the work performed towards visualizing Medicare charges data on a United States map at county level, as part of my application for the Data Incubator Fellowship.
+The purpose of this repository is to both store and demonstrate the work performed towards visualizing Medicare charges data on a United States map at county level.

 This page contains background information on the project, as well as, code samples and final visualizations.